From the syllabus:

 Criticisms of Persinger and the ‘sensed presence’

-- A lot of people who say that they feel in the presence of God are not scared or unsettled by the experience like many of the people who wore Persinger’s helmet.
+- A lot of people who say that they feel in the presence of God are not scared or unsettled by the experience like some of the people who donned Persinger’s helmet.
 Their experiences would also not conform to Otto’s description of the numinous experience which – as we have seen – includes ‘awe inspiring terror’ (according to one of the old ‘A’ level textbooks) as well as awe and wonder.

 - A study of Buddhists doing meditation (already referenced above) found that parts of the brain other than the temporal lobes were involved.
 Using a brain imaging technique, Andrew Newberg, a radiologist at the University of Pennsylvania and his team studied a group of Tibetan Buddhist monks as they meditated for approximately one hour.
 When they reached a deep, meditative state, they were asked to pull a kite string to their right, releasing an injection of a radioactive tracer.
 By injecting a tiny amount of radioactive marker into the bloodstream of a deep meditator, the scientists soon saw how the dye moved to active parts of the brain.
 Later, once the subjects had finished meditating, the regions were imaged and the meditation state compared with the normal waking state.
 The scans provided remarkable clues about what goes on in the brain during meditation.
 “There was an increase in activity in the front part of the brain, the area that is activated when anyone focuses attention on a particular task,” Dr Newberg explained.
 In addition, a notable decrease in activity in the back part of the brain, or parietal lobe, recognised as the area responsible for orientation, reinforced the general suggestion that meditation leads to a lack of spatial awareness.
 Dr Newberg explained (again as has already been noted above) that : “During meditation, people have a loss of the sense of self and frequently experience a sense of no space and time and that was exactly what we saw.”
 Newberg and his collaborator Waldman also produced the same results with Franciscan nuns engaged in contemplative prayer.